 Our range of services include:

-We offer a full range of fertility investigations and treatment options such as In-vitro Fertilisation (IVF), Intra-Cytoplasmic Sperm Injection (ICSI), Preimplantation Genetic Diagnosis (PGD) as well as oocyte, embryo and sperm cryopreservation for patients who need assistance in achieving parenthood.
+The Division of Reproductive Endocrinology and Infertility offers a full range of fertility investigations and treatment options such as In-vitro Fertilisation (IVF), Intra-Cytoplasmic Sperm Injection (ICSI), Preimplantation Genetic Diagnosis (PGD) as well as oocyte, embryo and sperm cryopreservation for patients who need assistance in achieving parenthood.

 In addition to fertility treatment, we have specialists focused on the care of young adolescent and postmenopausal women.
 Together with our dedicated team of nurses and allied health professionals, we are committed to delivering personalised and comprehensive reproductive endocrine and infertility care to our patients.